jacobobryant/biff/libs/sqlite/README.md

 # biff.sqlite

-A Biff adapter for sqlite.
+A convenience wrapper for using SQLite in Biff/Clojure applications.

-This library streamlines the process of using sqlite in a Biff application and provides some helpful sqlite-related functionality in general.
+This library streamlines the process of using SQLite in a Biff application and provides some helpful SQLite-related functionality in general.
 Features:

 - Backup/restore via [Litestream](https://litestream.io).
 - Migrations via [sqldef](https://github.com/sqldef/sqldef).
-- Rich schema types: define columns as e.g. booleans, instants, nested maps, etc; and biff.sqlite converts them to/from sqlite's supported types (ints, blobs, etc).
+- Rich schema types: define columns as e.g. booleans, instants, nested maps, etc; and biff.sqlite converts them to/from SQLite's supported types (ints, blobs, etc).
 - Validate transactions based on centralized authorization rules you define (helps to keep LLM code secure).